 Instructions

-- Warm up 2 tablespoons extra virgin olive oil in a large skillet, add 1 onion (finely chopped) and fry on medium heat for 3 minutes, stirring often.Add 3 cloves garlic (grated or minced) and ¼ teaspoon red pepper flakes and fry for one more minute.
+- Heat 2 tablespoons extra virgin olive oil in a large skillet, add chopped onion and sauté on medium heat for 4 minutes, stirring often.Add minced garlic and ¼ teaspoon red pepper flakes and sauté for one more minute.

-- A few minutes before turning the heat off, add about 10 leaves fresh basil (chopped), then stir and turn the heat off.Taste and adjust for salt and your marinara sauce is ready.
+- A minute before turning the heat off, stir in 10 leaves fresh basil, chopped.Taste and adjust for salt, and your marinara sauce is ready.

 Notes

-If you liked our marinara sauce recipe, you might also like the following:
+If you liked our marinara sauce recipe, you might also enjoy:

 You don't need to add the cup of water.
 It just takes longer to simmer the sauce down to the right consistency.
 Adding some tomato puree (check for salt content) increases the flavour.